 Jim has been with WCBE since 1996.
 Before that he worked as a reporter at another Columbus radio station, and for three newspapers in Southwest Florida.

-Columbus police are investigating the death of a man whose body was found late Monday night in a Sullivant Avenue parking lot is no longer considered a homicide.
+Columbus police say the death of a man whose body was found late Monday night in a Sullivant Avenue parking lot is no longer considered a homicide.

 Former Democratic State Representative Clayton Luckie sought nearly 15-hundred dollars in mileage reimbursement from the state while under criminal investigation.

 The Groveport-Madison school board has approved placing a five year, 5.5 million dollar emergency levy on the May ballot.

 Columbus police are expected to attend the funeral of a murdered Linden-McKinley STEM Academy student.

 Officials at Columbus-based Huntington Bank are investigating problems with their online banking system.